Norvik-Alexian/Python-University/5. Python_Iterations/README.md

 ## If/elif/else
 To check conditions in Python we can use if/elif/else, only if is mandatory elif and else are optional. \
 To check multiple conditions we can use **and** and **or** keywords.

+## Object Methods
+Method is a function specific for object of some specific type, to call method on some object we use following format: \
+`obj.methodName()`